Healthcare Services Insights

 We hope this blog post finds you, your family and colleagues safe and healthy.
 As we reflect on the current global crisis, we are grateful for the strength and courage of our healthcare community, including all of the dedicated clinicians, caregivers, and volunteers who are tirelessly doing what they can to treat and protect our friends and family.

-Over the last few years, post-acute care has been thrust into the spotlight – now, more than ever, given the outbreak of COVID-19.
+Over the last few years, post-acute care has been thrust into the spotlight.
 As hospitals work to manage bed capacity, post-acute care settings provide an invaluable outlet for those individuals not requiring intensive or emergent care.
 We have published a number of articles on the space highlighting the tremendous value that post-acute care providers deliver to our healthcare system in addition to other contemporary observations on the space.
 Last October, for example, we published a blog focused on the forthcoming impact of the Patient-Driven Groupings Model (PDGM) on the home health industry.
 We now take another look at hospice, which continues to be an important part of the post-acute delivery system, and one that has garnered strong market interest.

 • St. Croix Hospice, backed by The Vistria Group, acquired Serenity Care Hospice, extending its presence into Missouri